Best Smart Locks for Beginners (2026 UK Guide)

 A smart lock is one of those upgrades that sounds intimidating until you've lived with one for a week.
 Then your old keys feel like a chore.
 The hard part isn't installing one - it's figuring out which one to buy.
 The market is split between models that bolt onto your existing deadbolt, models that replace the entire lock, and a tier of cheap options that you should probably avoid.
 This guide walks through what actually matters in 2026, then names three locks worth buying.

-What a smart lock actually does
+What does a smart lock actually do?

 It's not magic - it's a motor and a small computer attached to your front door